Notification policy

 Slack messages

-Slack messages can also be controlled using the notification policy, but before creating any policies that interact with Slack
+Slack messages can also be controlled using the notification policy.
+Before creating any policies that interact with Slack, you will need to add the slack integration to your Spacelift account.

 Info

-to be defined.
-This can be found at the bottom of a channel's About section in Slack:
+The rules for Slack require a channel_id to be defined, which can be found at the bottom of a channel's About section in Slack:

-decisions as any other rule in the policy.
-They also allow you to edit the message bodies themselves in order to create custom messages.
+Once the integration is configured in your account, you should be ready to define rules for routing Slack messages.
+Slack rules allow you to make the same filtering decisions as any other rule in the policy.
+They also allow you to edit the message bodies themselves to create custom messages.

 The Slack rules accept multiple configurable parameters: